Dead Mule Store

 From the original Mule Statement of Reason, 1996:

 We appreciate all the quirks, follies, and faults that have brought the region to where it is today.
 If our beloved “below the Mason-Dixon Line” self gives way to the influences of a status quo world which requires all people to be of one idea ”to walk in lock-step with all others” — we cease to be The South.

 Simply put ”Let us celebrate the individual”.
 The South revels in individuality.
 Freedom and the right to be southern.
 It’s not a curse-word, or a curse.
 It’s just little old us.
 Not one race, not one religion, and certainly not just one cause!
 The Mule is formatted and published by liberal Democrats.

 The South contains all sides of all arguments.
 And damn if lots of them aren’t wrong and totally illogical, but we’re not here to argue the South.
 We’re just here to write about it.

 Help the best of The South stay as is.
 Let the bitter past be studied not re-lived.
 These are tenuous times and it’s hard to know what to say but I’ll tell you one thing, there’s a damn sight more kind and generous folks living here in my neighborhood than there are the stereotypical Rebel flag bearing assholes that live next door.

 Remember, please, we are not simply a bunch of back-ass swamp-dwelling moonshine-drinking raccoon-hunting mother lovers.
 We are ” arguably” the last true bastion of individuality left in the US.
 The Dead Mule Southern Legitimacy Statement is about describing those things which are uniquely southern, wherever you are.

-We are Carolina Dogs and raccoon Jumping Mules, yard dogs and possums, and all things that go bump in the night.
+We are Carolina Dogs and Jumping Mules, yard dogs and possums, and all things that go bump in the night.
 All the humidity makes us really testy at times but sweet tea heals all wounds.